itsBen/sbs-project/README.md

 ## Notes about architecture

 The project leverages several services to provide its functionality.
+The idea behind that is to be fast and as flexible as possible creating a MVP.
+Relying on BaaS allows us to focus on our core product.
+There's no need to develop a backend on our own with basically common functionality.

 #### The *backend* constists of the following components
 * `contentful.com`: A headless Content-Management-System.
 Used to manage the productinformation